-Three of the most common names used by Muslims are Abraham (Ibrahim), Joseph (Yusuf) and Isaac (Ishaq).
-These are the names of three great Semitic prophets.
-The glorious Quran instructs “say, we believe in God and the revelations given to us and to Abraham, Ismael, Isaac, Jacob and to Moses and Jesus we make no difference between them” (2:36).
-No wonder Muslim parents are proud to name their children with such Jewish names.
+Three of the most common names used by Muslims are Ibrahim (Abraham), Yusuf (Joseph) and Ishaq (Isaac).
+These are the names of three great Semitic prophets (may Allah be pleased with them).
+The Majestic Quran instructs “Say: We believe in Allah and in what is revealed to us, and in what was revealed to Ibrahim, Ismael, Ishaq, Yaqub and the Tribes, and in what was given to Musa and Isa, and in what was given to all the prophets from their Lord, we make no distinction between any one of them” (Al-Baqarah: 136).
+No wonder Muslim parents are proud to name their children with such names.
 Furthermore, Islam affirmed explicitly the validity of both Judaism and Christianity.
 It frankly acknowledged them as religions from God.
 So this was a step towards accepting “others” and teaching Muslims to respect them.
-The Quranic refrain, “guidance, mercy and light” is used some dozen times for describing Torah and Psalms.
+The Quranic refrain, “guidance, mercy and light” is used some dozen times for describing the Torah and Psalms.

-The Quran recognised existence of other religions and taught respect for brotherhood of humanity.
+The Quran recognised the existence of other religions and taught respect for the brotherhood of humanity.
 This promotion of pluralism, to accept that people of other faith have a right to assert the validity and truth of their faith and even claim it as the only true faith was a great step forward in human development.
-The Quran declared “freedom of religion”: “there is no compulsion in religion true guidance has become distinct from error”.
-(2: 256)
+The Quran declared ‘freedom of religion’, “There is no compulsion in religion.
+Guidance is clearly distinct from error” (Al-Baqarah: 256).

 The Quran explained these differences in people’s beliefs, cultures and languages as Divinely ordained: “Had Allah wanted, He would have made you one nation, but He chose to test you regarding what He gave you; so compete with each other in doing good works..”
 (Al-Maida: 48).